ShiJbey/minerva/README.md

 python ./samples/shogun.py -y 100 --db-out ./sample123.db
 ```

+> [!WARNING]
-![WARNING]: The pygame visualization is not fully supported, and is missing many crucial features.
+> The pygame visualization is not fully supported, and is missing many crucial features.
 Currently, users can see the layout of the map, and explore the world wiki by pressing the `F1` key on their keyboard.

 ## 🧭 Exploring the SQL Data